Ibanez RG

-The Ibanez RG is a series of electric guitars produced by Hoshino Gakki and one of the best-selling superstrat-style guitars ever made.
+The Ibanez RG is a series of electric guitars produced by Hoshino Gakki.
 The first model in the series, the RG550, was originally released in 1987 and advertised as part of the Roadstar series.
 That series was renamed "RG" in 1992 and all models since are simply known as RGs.

 It rose in popularity throughout the 1980s and had the features that musicians in the rising shred and thrash metal movements of that time were looking for: a "fast" neck, comfortable body, powerful pickups, and a reliable tremolo system.

 The RG series has the most subtypes of any Ibanez model and is the most popular series of Ibanez electric guitars produced by Hoshino Gakki.
 The RG's deep cutaway, flatter fingerboard and extended fret range (24 frets as standard) has made it one of the most popular guitars for rock and heavy metal music.

 Origin and name

-The Ibanez RG was originally designed in 1987, the same year as Steve Vai's signature guitar JEM 777, and perhaps RG was received and served as a derivative of Vai's model back then.
+The Ibanez RG was originally designed in 1987, the same year as Steve Vai's signature guitar, the Ibanez JEM.
+It was created as a successor to the company's previous Roadstar and Roadstar II series guitars produced from 1979 to 1986.
+The name is an abbreviation of "Roadstar Guitar".

-Also, there has been some confusion and mischief around the RG name.
-One of the popular opinion was that Rocky George (guitarist formerly of Suicidal Tendencies, currently of Fishbone), was its designer, because Rocky's initials are the same as the model, and he was one of the first famous users of the RG model.
-Another was that it was meant to be a competitor for Yamaha RGX.
-Both above are disputed.
-The RG in the Ibanez RG name, in reality, is now widely considered to mean "Roadstar Guitar", although current instruments differ significantly from the past Roadstar and Roadstar II series, introduced in from 1979 to 1986.

 Features

 Neck

-The RG Series features a neck that is very thin in cross-section a wide, flatter than most (430mm/16.9in or 400mm/15.75in radius) double octave (24 fret) fretboard.
-Flatter radius on fretboards facilitate wider bends and lower string action at the expense of comfort in playing chords.
+The RG Series features a neck that is very thin in cross-section, with a fretboard that is flatter (430mm/16.9in or 400mm/15.75in radius of curvature), wider, and longer (24 fret double octave) than most.
+Flatter radius on a fretboards facilitate wider bends and lower string action at the expense of comfort in playing chords.
 For the virtuosic "shred" style of guitar playing or fast, aggressive thrash/speed metal rhythm, this type of neck is often preferred.

-The fretboards are usually made of maple, rosewood or jatoba.
+Necks are typically made from maple, while fretboards are usually made of maple, rosewood or jatoba.

 Body

 The body of the RG Series features sleek, offset pointed double cutaways giving better access to the upper frets.
-Typically the body is made of Basswood or Mahogany, with some exception such as swamp ash (RGT220A) or alder (select J Custom RGs).
+Typically the body is made of basswood, poplar, or mahogany, with some exception such as swamp ash (RGT220A) or alder (select J Custom RGs).
 Some models such as the RG550 came with a pickguard while others usually feature back-routed controls.